City of Tallahassee Coin

 Inventory of Public Trees

 Tree inventories provide valuable information that tree managers can use to plan and budget for maintenance and ensure that planting programs support a diverse and resilient urban forest.
-The City’s Community Beautification Division is in the process of completing a full public tree inventory (see map image for completed areas).
+The City’s Community Beautification Division is in the process of completing a full public tree inventory (see map image for completed areas)..

-• 2020 Pro-active maintenance recommendations completed.
+• 2021 Pro-active maintenance recommendations completed.

-• 2021 Pro-active maintenance recommendations currently under evaluation.
+• 2022 Pro-active maintenance recommendations currently under evaluation.

-• Top five species in areas collected (not representative of entire population): Crepe Myrtle (17%), Live Oak (15%), Water Oak (14%), Sabal Palm (7%), Slash Pine (5%).
+• Top five species in areas collected (not representative of entire population): Live Oak (17%), Crepe Myrtle (15%), Water Oak (12%), Sabal Palm (6%), Camphor Tree (4%).

 Tree Preservation & Planting